vmware-tanzu/velero/design/plugin-backup-and-restore-progress-design.md

 As volume plugins are mostly K8s native, its fine to go ahead with current limiation.

 ### Update Backup CR
 Instead of creating new CRs, plugins can directly update the status of Backup CR.
-But, this deviates from current approach of having seperate CRs like PodVolumeBackup/PodVolumeRestore to know operations progress.
+But, this deviates from current approach of having separate CRs like PodVolumeBackup/PodVolumeRestore to know operations progress.

 ### Restricting on name rather than using labels
 Instead of using labels to identify the CR related to particular backup on a volume, restrictions can be placed on the name of VolumePluginBackup CR to be same as the value returned from CreateSnapshot.